pocket-playlab/optimus-prime/README.md

 be).
 It can transform the input, write it to an external data store if needed, and send it down the pipeline by passing it to the `#send` method.
 Never pass `nil` to the `#send` method, as that is used to signal the end of the stream.

-See the existing implementations and the tests for examples.

 [1]: http://upload.wikimedia.org/wikipedia/en/1/19/Optimus10108pieces.jpg